kendarorg/HttpAnsweringMachine/docs/dnsserver.md

 Supposed you can add the system as a second service on the docker image (see [Single Docker Installation](docs/dockersingle.md))

-Using a docker system, you will need to add the 127.0.0.1 dns server to the docker machine With docker command
+Using a docker system, you will need to add the 127.0.0.1 dns server to the docker machine.
+This approach need a privileged container to run!
+With following docker command

     docker run --name [INSTANCENAME] --privileged ^
         --cap-add SYS_ADMIN --cap-add DAC_READ_SEARCH ^